rduplain/memo/startups-for-people-with-problems.md

 * Expect to meet people with big egos (and plan to set that ego aside).

+## Preface

+_We suddenly find ourselves talking with a VC this coming Friday._ Having received a rather serious inquiry about what to expect in seeking investment, I opened my `$EDITOR` and started typing.
+After a short time, I had five pages of exposition and hit reply.
+I expanded on several topics since, but the original discourse remains.

+Certainly, venture capital is not the only way to start a business.
+Importantly, this essay covers the "conventional" path in scaling a startup, through multiples of growth supported by rounds of fundraising, to establish a baseline which can inform a now familiar plan or be deliberately set aside for an informed, alternative plan.

 ## Purpose

 When you have a problem, a real problem affecting real people, and you cannot